-Managerial Controls Need to Ensure That Disclosure Specialists Properly Respond to Freedom of Information Act, Privacy Act, and Internal Revenue Code Section 6103 Information Requests provide information on nine (16.4 percent)8 of the 55 FOIA/Privacy Act information requests reviewed.
-When the sample results are projected to the population of 3,415 FOIA/Privacy Act information requests closed during the period October 1, 2011, through September 30, 2012, the results indicate that approximately 559 FOIA/Privacy Act requests may have had information erroneously withheld.9 We expect the number of requests that had information erroneously withheld to range from 265 to 984 requests.
+Managerial Controls Need to Ensure That Disclosure Specialists Properly Respond to Freedom of Information Act, Privacy Act, and Internal Revenue Code Section 6103 Information Requests

+The IRS was not consistent in its service to individuals who requested information under the FOIA/Privacy Act based on the statistically valid sample of information requests reviewed.
+Specifically, disclosure specialists improperly withheld information on seven (11.3 percent)6 of the 62 FOIA/Privacy Act information requests reviewed.
+When projected to the population of 2,973 FOIA/Privacy Act requests closed during the period October 1, 2012, through September 30, 2013, the sample results indicate that approximately 336 FOIA/Privacy Act information erroneously withheld.7